Group photo of Interfaith Student Leadership Retreat participants

 Workshops & Training

-Program logo for "Islam 101" training that includes an Islamic mosaic design.
+Program logo for "Antisemitism 101" training that includes a circle on an abstract background

 As part of the Interfaith Center's mission to equip and empower the UVM community to engage more comfortably and competently with spirituality and religion in our life and work on campus, we offer workshops and trainings to address religious pluralism, meaning making, religious literacy, and other topics.
 Email us if you are interested in scheduling some type of educational activity for your student organization, office, or department.